Nearly all sessions are now listed - find the schedule below!

 All Levels

-Many of our organizations are under-resourced and long for more participants, more diversity of participants and measurable impact after dialogue is complete.
-Dialogue organizations can also be challenged by a philanthropic environment that encourages competition rather than collaboration.
-Four organizations: Civic Genius, Living Room Conversations, YOUnify, and Mormon Women for Ethical Government will share how they are addressing these challenges through creative partnerships -- and then help participants workshop how they can do the same!
-This interactive session will help attendees network, reflect on their work and practices, learn new skills, and explore new efforts, projects, and collaborations.
-Participants will reflect on their work and go through a process of mapping their assets and needs -- and then learn how to address those needs through creative collaborations.
+Many organizations are under-resourced and long for more participants, more diversity of participants and measurable impact after dialogue is complete.
+Dialogue organizations can be challenged by a philanthropic environment that encourages competition rather than collaboration.
+Four organizations: Civic Genius, Living Room Conversations, YOUnify, and Mormon Women for Ethical Government will share how they address challenges through creative partnerships -- then help participants to do the same!
+This interactive session will help attendees network, reflect on their work, learn new skills, and explore new collaborations.
+Participants will map their assets and needs, then learn how to address those needs through creative collaborations.

 Ibrahim Bazyan - Program Manager; Civic Genius